New British leader vows his nation will reengage on global leadership

 He said the entire global system of arms control and combating the proliferation of weapons which has been constructed over decades “has begun to fall away” and needs global action.

-Starmer told assembled ministers and diplomats that “a sense of fatalism has taken hold” in an age people describe as polarized and full of impunity and instabilitly.
+Starmer told assembled ministers and diplomats that “a sense of fatalism has taken hold” in an age people describe as polarized and full of impunity and instability.

 “Well, our task is to say: No. We won’t accept this slide into greater and greater conflict, instability and injustice,” he said.
 “Instead, we will do all we can to change it.”